The Dilemma Of Coming From Audit At A Non Big 4 Firm

 But what if I don’t join one of the Big 4 – how can I compete with the competition after qualifying?

 We know there are heaps of Auditors qualifying at the Big 4 every year wanting to jump ship and this makes the competition very stiff (hey, that’s why you’re on this site!).
 Especially if you’re wanting to move into other industries and you’ve hit the recruiter Auditor firewall, you’re your non-big 4 experience.

-Your competition might have the Big 4 brand on their CV, yet coming from a smaller, less-establshed firm, you may have a very different (hugely competitive) skillset that the Big 4 grads won’t be able to compete on.
+Your competition might have the Big 4 brand on their CV/Resume, yet coming from a smaller, less-establshed firm, you may have a very different (hugely competitive) skillset that the Big 4 grads won’t be able to compete on.

 For example, you might have the advantage if: